TrvsGrant/Auravana-Project/.github/ISSUE_TEMPLATE/issue--contribution-membership-request.md

 Are you willing to put effort toward “tangible contribution” that addresses tasks on a globally coordinated Work Breakdown Structure?
 We differentiate this time from other activities because it directly impacts the completion of a project.
 ---[Yes / No]----

-Do know understand the direction, approach, and overall orientation of the project; do you understand the projects vision for a community-type society?
+Do you know understand the direction, approach, and overall orientation of the project; do you understand the projects vision for a community-type society?
 ---[Yes / No]----
  * If "No", then why?
  * If "Yes", then why?

-Do know where you can best contribute?
+Do you know where you can best contribute?
 (Not a "Yes" required question)?
 ---[Yes / No]----
  * If "No", then why?
  * If "Yes", then why?